-This guide explains, in simple and clear language, how cleanroom builders ensure ISO compliance from the first meeting to the final certification.
+This guide explains how cleanroom builders ensure ISO compliance from the first meeting to the final certification.

 What ISO Compliance Really Means in Cleanroom Construction